 The US has also conducted several cross-border attacks while in “hot pursuit” of Taliban forces.
 ISAF has maintained that it has the right to pursue retreating Taliban forces “after following the proper rules of engagement under inherent right of self defense.”
 [See LWJ report, Pakistan closes NATO supply route after latest US cross-border attack]

 The US has pursued Taliban fighters across the border multiple times in the past.
 Two of the most high-profile incidents occurred in 2008, and three others took place in 2010.
-The first took was in June 2008, when US troops pursued a Taliban force from Kunar into Mohmand, and killed 11 fighters.
+The first was in June 2008, when US troops pursued a Taliban force from Kunar into Mohmand, and killed 11 fighters.
 The Pakistani government claimed that the US killed Frontier Corps troops, but the US released video of the incident showing the Taliban being targeted as they fled from Kunar into Mohmand.
 Pakistan’s paramilitary Frontier Corps is known to support the Taliban in Afghanistan.

 The second incident took place in Khyber in November 2008, when US forces launched rocket attacks and ground strikes into the Tirah Valley, a known haven for al Qaeda, the Taliban, and the Lashkar-e-Islam.
 Seven people were reported killed and three were wounded in the strikes.